 ABF Freight contributes to 38 multiemployer health and welfare plans which provide health care benefits for active employees and retirees covered under labor agreements.
-Contributions to multiemployer health and welfare plans totaled \$194.4 million, \$176.2 million, and \$163.8 million, for the year ended December 31, 2022, 2021, and 2020, respectively.
-The benefit contribution rate for health and welfare benefits increased by an average of approximately 4.3% primarily on both August 1, 2022 and 2021, and approximately 4.0% primarily on August 1, 2020, under the ABF Freight's collective bargaining agreement with the IBT.
+Contributions to multiemployer health and welfare plans totaled \$215.6 million, \$194.4 million, and \$176.2 million, for the year ended December 31, 2023, 2022, and 2021, respectively.
+The benefit contribution rate for health and welfare benefits increased by an average of approximately 5.7% on August 1, 2023 under ABF Freight's current collective bargaining agreement with IBT ratified in 2023 and 4.3% on both August 1, 2022 and 2021 under ABF Freight's prior collective bargaining agreement with the IBT ratified in 2018.

+Higher benefit contribution rates following the 2023 ABF NMFA ratification and more hours worked to maintain capacity in the first half of the year and to service higher business levels in the second half of the year, resulted in an increase in contributions to health and welfare plans in 2023, compared to 2022.
 In 2022, more hours worked by ABF Freight's contractual employees, as well as the hiring of additional contractual employees to service higher shipment levels resulted in an increase in contributions to multiemployer health and welfare plans in 2022, compared to 2021.
-Other than changes to benefit contribution rates and variances in rates and time worked, there have been no other significant items that affect the comparability of the Company's 2022, 2021, and 2020 multiemployer health and welfare plan contributions.
+Other than changes to benefit contribution rates and variances in rates and time worked, there have been no other significant items that affect the comparability of the Company's 2023, 2022, and 2021 multiemployer health and welfare plan contributions.

-NOTE K - STOCKHOLDERS' EQUITY
+NOTE L - STOCKHOLDERS' EQUITY